 Testicles: Two testicles in an even, well attached scrotum.

 Rudimentary teats: Two teats set slightly to the fore and side of the scrotum, of good size but not overdeveloped unless buck is milking.

 Roman nose.
 Low set ears.
 Roach back.
 Sway back.
 Dip behind the wither.
 Shallow body.
 Narrow chest.
 Steep rump.
 Flat rump.
 Cow hocks.
 Dropped, weak or long pasterns.
 Splayed feet.
 Fleshy, pendulous or unduly divided udder.
 Pocket in udder.
 Undefined medial ligament/flat sole.
 Pink skin.
 Teats: different sized teats, bulbous, extremely small/thick, sideways pointing.
 Bucks: unduly pendulous, divided testicles.

 Parrot mouth.
 Wry face.
 Double or supernumerary teats.
 Double orifices.
 Blind teats.
 Spurs/sprigs on teats.
 Bottle teats.
 Pendulous ears.
 La Mancha ears.
 Undescended testicles or one testicle only.
 Obviously undershot or overshot jaw (side profile).
 Intersex.

 Show height limits

 The accepted height limits for showing the Purebred Nigerian Dwarf are:

-Graded (%) Nigerian Dwarf Show height limits have been set taking into account that some breeders are choosing to use standard-sized dairy does as Foundation stock.
+Graded (%) Nigerian Dwarf Show height limits are as follows.